-Paleo fat balls made with nuts, seeds, coconut oil, and pure maple syrup.
+Easy Fat Balls Recipe made with nuts, seeds, coconut oil, and pure maple syrup or sugar-free sweetener.
 Perfect for a paleo or keto snack, this recipe is highly customizable.
-Full of fat and protein, these bites are perfect for a paleo or low-carb diet.

 Ketogenic Fat Balls (Paleo) - these fat bombs are made using nuts, seeds, coconut oil, and pure maple syrup for an easily customizeable healthy snack.